How to build a large folding table

 Step 6: Flip table with attached folding table legs over and look for imperfections in the tabletop.

-Here is where we feel that this a unique way to create these DIY folding tables cheaply.
+Here is where we feel that this is a unique way to create these DIY folding tables cheaply.
 Instead of buying more expensive plywood or wood, we thought we could get a smooth surface using joint compound and sanding.

 This made these DIY folding tables a true budget-friendly DIY project.